 An individual may wish to speak to their doctor about how much alcohol is safe for them to consume.

-Smokers with diabetes have a higher risk of serious complications, including:
+Smokers with diabetes have a

 - heart or kidney disease